Rochester, New York, is home to several parks designed by Frederick Law Olmsted, known for their beauty, accessibility, and historical significance.

 It was initially named South Park.

-The Erie Canal ran through downtown Rochester between 1888 and 1893, when GVP was designed by Frederick Law Olmsted Sr. His son, John C. Olmsted, designed the beautiful stone bridges that we can still enjoy today in 1918.
-Olmsted Sr.’s Sheep Meadow was turned into a golf course in 1899, which became one of the first public golf courses in the nation.
+The Erie Canal ran through downtown Rochester between 1888 and 1893, when Frederick Law Olmsted Sr. designed GVP.
+His son, John C. Olmsted, created the beautiful stone bridges we can still enjoy in 1918.
+Olmsted Sr.’s Sheep Meadow was turned into a golf course in 1899, becoming one of the nation’s first public golf courses.

 Seneca Park and Maplewood Park